 A higher DSO implies lower cash on hand, therefore requiring companies to rely on borrowings to fund operations and keep business running.
 Collections teams are therefore necessary to maintain a low DSO, as they help convert receivables into cash and assist the finance team to reduce borrowing costs.

 However, as most readers would agree, credit collection is no mean feat.
 Despite all the advances in technology, collections continue to heavily rely on old-fashioned dunning correspondence to remind customers and creditors about invoices that are due or already past due.
 Growth in businesses, through organic and inorganic expansion, has only meant more demand.
 This has led directly to more transactions with an ever-rising number of customers.
 The collections challenge is clearly not going away.

 A great deal of insight into the future of collections management could be gained by looking at how collection processes have evolved over the years.
 The rest of this chapter takes a closer look.

 While the collections team deal with several kinds of customers depending on the industry in which they operate, there are a few common collections challenges that occur across all industries:

 This is the most common problem faced by collections teams worldwide.
 Most collection managers find their teams overstretched.
 However, even adding more resources is not necessarily a perpetually scalable solution.
 With growing businesses and receivables volume, the number of overdue receivables also keeps on increasing across various geographies.
-While the initial positive impact in terms of DSO reduction may be visible with the onset, the costs of a constantly growing team will soon be unable to justify the results.
-Organizations will not be able to afford to add resources to dig into the mounting receivables volume.
+While initial positive impact in terms of DSO reduction may be visible with the onset, the costs of a constantly growing team will soon be unable to justify the results.
+Organizations will not be able to afford adding resources to dig into the mounting receivables volume.

 Timely access to accurate data could greatly improve the effectiveness of collections operations.
 However, siloed systems and poor collaboration have meant that collections teams continue to lack the necessary means to improve efficiency.